mgj/fetcher/README.md

    * We use a SQLite database as backsing store.
    * We use exponential backoff with polly.
    * We store data in the temporary directory on iOS and Android.
 On iOS backup is disabled for the cache.
- * Stable and predictable - Unit tests and CI helps with this, but please open an issue or pull request if you experience crashes or surprising behavior
+ * Stable and predictable - Unit tests helps with this, but please open an issue or pull request if you experience crashes or surprising behavior
  * Minimal dependencies - Keep the library as small as possible.
 Dont add dependencies (E.g. Realm database backing store) unless we have to
  * Distribution and easy installation - CI builds and publishes the library using NuGet.
 Include the library in all your projects and you should be good to go